 “Underpinning Jer’s examples is a powerful common thread of humanizing data and making it a living piece of our personal histories and cultural poetics.”— Maria Popova

-Thorp’s award-winning software-based work has been exhibited in Europe, Asia, North America, South America, including in the Museum of Modern Art in Manhattan.
-Jer has over a decade of teaching experience, in Langara College’s Electronic Media Design Program, at the Vancouver Film school, and as an artist-in-residence at the Emily Carr University of Art and Design.
-He has presented at The Ford Foundation in New York City, at the National Academies, and he is a member of the world Economic Forum's Global Agenda Council on Design Innovation.
-He was named one of Canada’s Greatest Explorers by Canadian Geographic.
+Named as one of Canada’s Greatest Explorers by Canadian Geographic, Thorp’s award-winning software-based work has been exhibited and implemented in Europe, Africa, Asia, North America, and South America.
+He has over a decade of teaching experience, and has presented at The Ford Foundation in New York City, the Library of Congress, the National Academies, and is a member of the World Economic Forum's Global Agenda Council on Design Innovation.

 “We had an amazing time with you!
 It was fun and interesting and easygoing.
 Thank you!
 And the event was a huge success!
 People’s comments are raves.
 They had never heard this view about Big Data and it made total sense to them.
 Huge impact!”The Mob, Brazil

 We all know that data visualization can be a powerful tool for understanding.
 But what about data sonification?
 Or data sculpture?
 Or data performance?

 Jer Thorp’s career as a data artists has brought him from the bustling newsroom of The New York Times to a submersible in the inky depths of the Gulf of Mexico; from the gleaming white galleries of MoMA to the divided streets of St. Louis.
 In this talk, Jer will examine how artists can insert themselves into data systems to provoke, interrogate and examine.
 Jer will discuss his own evolving practice as a Data Artist, and will propose ways for data visualization practitioners to move beyond charts and graphs.